Touchpoint marketing is engaging with customers through various mediums at different points in the customer journey.

 Another approach to sending follow-up messages is to send IVMs that thank customers for their loyalty.
 Then, follow up with an SMS or RMM that links to the survey.

 The first step in using touchpoint marketing is creating a strategy that caters to your unique customer base.
-The strategy should be flexible enough that if new touchpoints are identified, it can be adjusted easily.
+This should be flexible enough that if new a touchpoint is identified, the marketing strategy can be adjusted easily.
+For example, for new customers, research customer onboarding checklist and strategies to improve loyalty and customer retention rates.

 Next, find tools that help you meet the goals you’ve laid out in your strategy.
 When it comes to your mobile messaging needs, use VoiceSage to improve the customer experience.
 For your convenience, integration with other platforms is available — like Stripe for fast and easy payments.